rkoeninger/syntax-cypher/README.md

 # Syntax Cypher

-Web page that live-translates syntax representations based on LiveScript and Vue.js.
+Web page that live-translates syntax representations based on LiveScript and Vue.js, packaged with Parcel.